-The Manhattan hairdresser asked with genuine intrigue, “Darling, how did your husband ever find you in Australia?”
+The Manhattan hairdresser asked with genuine intrigue, “But, darling, how did your husband ever find you in Australia?”
 Amy could see that he was envisaging Arthur setting off from the United States on a quest to find his wife-to-be and, against all odds, finding her amongst the wild kangaroos of outback Australia.
 There was more than a little truth in it.
+Amy laughed.
 Continue reading “How Did He Ever Find You? – short story”

 Every intimate relationship with a partner will bring back old, unfinished childhood-parenting issues.
 They lie in wait, to resurface in a different context – one in which we are an adult and can start to process things that were beyond us as a child to even understand, let alone resolve.
 The parent who abandoned, for example, is not gone.
 The whole issue and every emotion attached to it will come stomping back into the arena under the guise of an adult relationship.
 When we look for a partner, the last thing people generally want is some connection to their own, usually faulty, upbringing.
 However, the in-built healing push in humans will make the connection inevitable.
 Continue reading “Connection”

 Relationships don’t break down because of affairs.
 Relationships break down because of what is happening within the relationship itself.
 Affairs are the end result, not the precipitating factor.
 That doesn’t mean that the participants are aware of the breakdown and, even less, that they have openly communicated about it.